Progressive Web App vs Native Apps: An Extensive Comparison

 In this connected age, developing a responsive mobile app can be a great start for businesses who wish to shape their marketing landscape, improve business, and win the heart of customers.
 Interestingly, the development cost for building responsive mobile apps has now gone down significantly due to an increasing number of mobile app development companies.
 With all these advantages that you will get from developing a dedicated mobile app, things can become sketchy if users don’t take to it.
 The majority of users won’t even download apps most often because they don’t want bulky apps in their device or they hate the lengthy process of downloading and installing apps from the app store.
 This is where Progressive Web Apps (PWAs) come in.
 A PWA is a website that pretty much does the function of a native mobile app.
 With it, users can access the app right within the browser without having the need to download the app.
 Since PWAs offer enhanced user experience, they are now beginning to slowly replace native mobile apps.
+Progressive Web App Development company in India is of high demand now.
 What’s more interesting is that most companies now are having both PWAs and native apps.
 For example, Pinterest offers a PWA; however, they also have native mobile apps for iOS and Android.

 Progressive Web App

 The concept of Progressive Web App was initially published in an article written by Alex Russel, who was an engineer at Google.
 In that article, he clearly described the requirements for PWAs.